ace-exchange/ace-official-api-docs/api_v2.md

   a. `Oapi` APIs: can be used directly without signature authentication.\
   b. `Open` APIs: require `apiKey` and `secretKey`, which can be applied for at https://ace.io/.

+* CCXT is our authorized SDK provider and you may access the KuCoin API through CCXT.
+For more information, please visit: https://ccxt.trade

 ## Signing API Requests
 Important Note: Do not reveal your `apiKey` and `secretKey` to anyone.
 They are as important as your password.